NissrineEttayeby/Auto_Ml-Pycaret-Credit-Card-Fraud-Detection/README.md

 ### Features

 PyCaret is loaded with functionalities.
-You can go from processing your data to training models, and then deploying them on the cloud .It has over 70 untrained models for supervised and unsupervised tasks :
+You can go from processing your data to training models, and then deploying them on the cloud.
 ![image](https://user-images.githubusercontent.com/108592629/234149701-e01b7bb6-5f5b-4d2b-931f-f391f0dffbfb.png)